Spherical roots of spherical varieties: Proof of the classification

 Let $Q\subseteq G$ be the parabolic generated by $P$ and $U_{-\a}$.
 Then $U_\a\not\subseteq Q_u$ implies that $\a$ is not a weight in $Q_uH_u$.
 Hence $Q_uH_u/H_u$ is a proper $L$-invariant subvariety of $Y=P_u/H_u$ which means $Q_u\subseteq H_u\subseteq H\subseteq Q$.
 Since $H$ is cuspidal we conclude that $Q=G$, i.e., that $P$ is a maximal parabolic subgroup corresponding to the set of simple roots $\Sigma'=\Sigma(G)\setminus\{\a\}$.
 Moreover, the cuspidality of $H$ implies that $G$ is simple and that $\Sigma(G)$ is connected.

 Since $P_u$ acts transitively on $Y$ and $L$ acts transitively on $Y\setminus\{0\}$ the action of $P$ on $Y$ is doubly transitive.
-According to \cite{KnMT}*{Satz 2} there is an isomorphism $Y\cong{\bf A}^n$ such that the $P$-action is given by a surjective homomorphism $\pi:P\auf(\Gm\cdot G_0)\semidir\mathbf{G}_a^n$ where $\mathbf{G}_a^n$ acts by translations, $\Gm$ acts by scalars, and $G_0$ is either $\SL(n),n\ge2$ or $\Sp(n), n\ge2\ {\rm even}$ or $\G_2$, with $n=6$ and $\|char|k=2$.
+According to \cite{KnMT}*{Satz 2} there is an isomorphism $Y\cong{\mathbf A}^n$ such that the $P$-action is given by a surjective homomorphism $\pi:P\auf(\Gm\cdot G_0)\semidir\mathbf{G}_a^n$ where $\mathbf{G}_a^n$ acts by translations, $\Gm$ acts by scalars, and $G_0$ is either $\SL(n),n\ge2$ or $\Sp(n), n\ge2\ {\rm even}$ or $\G_2$, with $n=6$ and $\|char|k=2$.
 This means in particular that $Y=P_u/H_u$ is a linear representation of $L$.
 It is irreducible with lowest weight $\a$.

 We conclude that $\a$ is an ``end'' of $\Sigma$ and $\Sigma'$ is of type $\A$ or $\C$ in general or of type $\B$ if $\|char|k=2$.
-Moreover, $-\a$ is a $p$-power multiple of the canonical representation.
+Moreover, $-\a$ is a $p$-power multiple of the canonical representation (or its dual).
 Up to isomorphism, this leaves precisely the following cases:

 in arbitrary characteristic and

 in characteristic $p>0$.
 Using a non-central isogeny, the latter cases reduce to the former.

 Clearly all cases appear (see table).
 Moreover, $H$ contains the maximal torus $T$.
 Therefore, $H_u$ is generated by all $U_\beta$ where $\beta$ is a root of $P_u$ which is not a weight of $Y$.
 This shows uniqueness of $H$. \end{proof}